napulen/AugmentedNet/README.md

 If you want to visualize the experiments with the [mlflow ui](https://www.mlflow.org/docs/latest/quickstart.html#viewing-the-tracking-ui):

 1. `pip install mlflow`
-2. Download the [mlruns.zip](https://github.com/napulen/AugmentedNet/releases/download/untagged-142cdf7f106874032f7e/mlruns.zip) file with the AugmentedNet experiments
+2. Download our [mlruns](https://github.com/napulen/AugmentedNet/releases/download/untagged-142cdf7f106874032f7e/mlruns.zip) with the AugmentedNet experiments
-3. Unzip (any folder should work)
+3. Unzip anywhere
-4. Run `mlflow ui` from the terminal, making sure that `./mlruns/` is reachable from your current working directory
+4. Run `mlflow ui` from the terminal; make sure that `./mlruns/` is reachable from the current directory
-5. Visit `localhost:5000` (default host and port values)
+5. Visit `localhost:5000`
 6. That's it!
-The experiments should be available in your browser
+The experiments should be available in the browser

 For extra convenience, I also uploaded the logs to [TensorBoard.dev](https://tensorboard.dev/).